tiinaelisa/FriendsApp/README.md

 <b>AWS Services</b> include: Lambda, DynamoDB, ECR/ECS, RDS

-This was our final project at AW Academy, the grand result four Junior Cloud Developers developed in the period of 9 days.
+This was our final project at AW Academy, the grand result of four Junior Cloud Developers, developed in the period of 9 days.
 The app itself was fully functional at the time of presenting, only extra features have been added and worked on later.

 The app consists of a UI, which was mainly my responsibility as I wanted to learn new technologies (= frontend) during the final project, backend that we all worked on, a postgreSQL database on Docker, and it is hosted on the AWS cloud.